 Garlic likes a moist soil but doesn’t need a very rich soil.
 I sow mine after a crop of potatoes because the soil is well cultivated from digging them.
-Don’t plant in an area you’ve grown anything from the onion family the year before (onions, shallots or leeks).
-This year I’ve tried starting some off in pots to see if it will be ready earlier.
+Don’t plant in an area you’ve grown anything from the onion family the year before (chives, onions, shallots or leeks).

 Spacing your garlic cloves

 If you plant your cloves close together (say 3″ or 8cm apart) you’ll get smaller heads but a greater weight of garlic per square metre of ground.
 You’ll get bigger heads if you space 6″ or 15cm apart but you’ll have to weed more often as the leaves of the garlic won’t suppress the weeds as well.
 I plant mine about 10cm or 4″ apart in each direction or 9 cloves in a 30cm /12″ square

 You can buy garlic heads to sow at the garden centre, farmers’ market or organic supermarket.
 Choose the biggest bulbs you can.
 Don’t try planting the bags of Chinese garlic from the supermarket as they will have, by law, been fumigated on import to New Zealand.
 Divide up the garlic bulb into cloves of garlic when you’re ready to plant.
 Try some elephant garlic if you want big cloves with a milder flavour.